NormXU/NormXU.github.io/_posts/2024-09-16-diffusion-cheat-sheet.md

 ### Sampling

-With the noises added during the forward process, we train the model to reconstruct the distribution of the training data.
-Therefore, at the inference time, we can sample one image / video from the distribution.
+By adding noise during the forward process, we train the model to reconstruct the distribution of the training data.
+During inference, this allows us to sample an image or video from the learned distribution.
 The sampling can be either deterministic or stochastic.
 A common equation is as:

 $$x_{t + \Delta t} \sim \mathcal{N}(x_t + f(x_t, t) \Delta t, g^2(t)  \Delta t)$$